 How to tell if my walls are already insulated?

 If you struggle to heat your home despite high heating bills, this is a good sign your walls are not insulated.
 However, if you want a more scientific method you can always use a thermal imaging camera.

 It is always best to call on professional services to establish your insulation requirements.
 If you decide to go ahead with it this is not something you can do yourself so need to get accredited installers to carry out the process from survey to completion or you cannot access any grants or guarantees.

 If you have any damp patches on your internal walls, then they should not be insulated until the problem is sorted out.
 You should speak to a builder who specialises in damp prevention.

 Will it cost me?

-All we ask is that you are a landlord, own or privately rent your property to be eligible for FREE these energies saving measures.
+If you are a landlord, own or privately rent your property apply for a free survey from our trained installers.